 The requirements and instructions provided on this page are to be considered current and accurate only for the duration of the Foundation's grant cycle, which generally begins in the late summer/early fall.
-Applications for the 2013-2014 grant cycle will be accepted until September 20, 2013.
-Applications submitted after the September 20 deadline will not be considered.
+Applications will be accepted until September 3, 2014.
+Applications submitted after the September 3 deadline will not be considered.

 Grant Program Orientation

 In lieu of a group orientation session, prospective grant applicants are invited to schedule a meeting with the Foundation's director, Renate Warner, to receive an overview of the funding opportunity and to ask specific questions.
 Contact Renate at 812.547.3176 or email her at email@example.com with questions or to set up a meeting.

 The Foundation welcomes funding requests from nonprofit organizations that are deemed tax-exempt under sections 501(c)(3) and 509(a) of the Internal Revenue Code and from governmental agencies serving the county.
 Funding requests from nonprofit organizations not classified as a 501(c)(3) public charity may be considered provided the project is charitable and supports a community need.
 In some cases, a fiscal sponsor may be required.